ARM-software/arm-systemready/SystemReady-band/README.md

 2. It may appear that the test execution has stalled with the message “Waiting for few seconds for signal …” displayed on the console.
 This is expected behavior and the progress of tests will continue after a 20-minute delay.

-Note: When verifying ACS on hardware, ensure that ACS image is not in two different boot medias (USB, NVMe drives etc) attached to the device.

 ## Security Implication
 Arm SystemReady band ACS test suite may run at higher privilege level.
 An attacker may utilize these tests as a means to elevate privilege which can potentially reveal the platform security assets.
 To prevent the leakage of Secure information, it is strongly recommended that the ACS test suite is run only on development platforms.
 If it is run on production systems, the system should be scrubbed after running the test suite.